The Cars That Ate Paris: Release

+The film had its world premiere at the Sydney Film Festival in June 1974.

+The movie struggled to find an audience in Australia, changing distributors and using advertising campaigns that pitched it alternately as a horror film and an art film.
+However it has become a cult film.
+By 1980, $112,500 had been returned to the producers.

 The producers unsuccessfully attempted to negotiate an American release for the film with Roger Corman after it was shown with great success at the Cannes Film Festival.
 Shortly afterwards Corman recruited Paul Bartel to direct his Death Race 2000; Bartel had not seen The Cars That Ate Paris but he was aware that Corman had a print of the film.

-The movie struggled to find an audience in Australia, changing distributors and using ad campaigns that pitched it alternately as a horror film and an art film.
-However it has become a cult film.
-By 1980, $112,500 had been returned to the producers.
-It received an American release in 1976 by New Line Cinema under the title The Cars That Eat People with added on narration and other changes.
+It eventually received an American release in 1976 by New Line Cinema under the title The Cars That Eat People with added on narration and other changes.

 In 1992, it was adapted as a musical theatre work by Chamber Made Opera.

-Legendary director Stanley Kubrick included The Cars That Ate Paris on the list of his 93 favourite films.
+Director Stanley Kubrick included The Cars That Ate Paris on the list of his 93 favourite films.

 Reception

-As of 17 October 2023, the film holds a 65% "Fresh" rating on Rotten Tomatoes out of 17 reviews.
+As of 1 June 2026, the film holds a 67% "Fresh" rating on Rotten Tomatoes out of 18 reviews.
 The 10 October 2024 marked the 50-year anniversary since the movie's cinema release and decades later the movie continues to shape the tropes of Ozploitation filming in both "profound and surprising ways".